ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Market Research

-Most of FP Markets’ research is found under the Traders Hub section on its website, where it is separated into technical and fundamental analysis.
-When compared to the best brokers for research, including IG, Saxo, CMC Markets, FP Markets has room to improve, and could enhance its research offering by expanding it to include a wider array of daily content.
+Most of FP Markets’ research is found under the Traders Hub blog section on its website, where it is separated into technical and fundamental analysis.
+When compared to the best brokers for research, FP Markets has room to improve and could enhance its research offering by expanding it to include a wider array of daily content.

 Market news and analysis: FP Markets’ research section consists of a Daily Report, Technical Report, a weekly Market Insights outlook, and a Fundamental Analysis section that provides daily articles that cover global markets.
-It’s worth noting that the Forex News section had outdated content.
+I did notice during my testing that the Forex News section had outdated content.

 Feature FP Markets logoFP Markets